EloWord/raveos/README.md

 - Fixed path issue in raveos package
 - Other stability fixes

-**Important: since qubic algo change, running miner on raveos require 535+ nvidia drivers, use this command in shell to upgrade raveos:**
+**Important: since qubic algo change, running miner on raveos requires 535+ nvidia drivers, use this command in shell to upgrade raveos:**
 ```upgrade 8926-2226```

 ### RaveOs full Qubic and Eloword Miner Integration